grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/_index.md

 ```

 {{< admonition type="caution" >}}
-When using the `mimir-distributed` Helm chart as a dependency, you might experience a known issue while attempting to override default values.
+In Helm versions 3.13 and earlier, you might experience a known issue overriding default values when using the `mimir-distributed` Helm chart as a dependency.
 To view examples and possible workarounds, refer to [this issue on GitHub](https://github.com/grafana/mimir/issues/8059).
-If your specific situation isn't addressed, open a new [issue in the Mimir repository](https://github.com/grafana/mimir/issues).
+If your specific situation isn't addressed, open an [issue in the Mimir repository](https://github.com/grafana/mimir/issues).
 {{< /admonition >}}